-The Market Data,
+- The Market Data

-The Cost of Replacement and
+- The Cost of Replacement

-The Income method.
+- The Income

 The Market Data.
 This method of appraisal is seldom used in a shopping center.
 It relies on a comparison of sales of similar properties.
 Since this type of property may be unique in an area, there usually are just not enough properties to compare with it to establish a true value.